A new approach to cross-border data protection: an overview of the planned GDPR procedural regulation

 Added to this is the long transition period: the regulation will only become applicable 15 months after its publication.
 This means that ongoing procedures must be completed under the old law and the new standards will not initially take effect.
 This could lead to uncertainty or inconsistent practice for a transitional period.

 These challenges are particularly relevant for large, cross-border groups headquartered in certain Member States such as Ireland or Luxembourg.
 These countries often act as lead supervisory authorities in prominent cases against large technology companies.
-The new regulation is explicitly aimed at preventing so-called "forum shopping".
-In other words, the strategic choice of a member state with a supervisory authority that is perceived as particularly business-friendly.
-Whether this objective is actually achieved depends largely on the consistent and uniform application of the regulation by all member states.
+The new regulation explicitly aims to prevent so-called "forum shopping".
+In other words, the strategic choice of a member state that is perceived as particularly business-friendly.
+Supervisory authority.
+Whether this objective is actually achieved depends largely on the consistent and uniform application of the Regulation by all Member States.

 Reading tip: Uniform standards for data protection fine proceedings - the new DSK model guidelines (MRiDaVG)